-When choosing a kitchen countertop it's important not only that the material suits the look and style of your kitchen, but that it suits your lifestyle too.
+Choosing a kitchen countertop ideas carefully is a vital part of the kitchen design process.
+It's important not only that the material suits the look and style of your kitchen, but that it suits your lifestyle too.

 Some natural materials develop a rich patina, others become more characterful with wear and tear, but if you prefer a more pristine look, or you want low maintenance, they may not be for you.

 When compiling kitchen ideas, it is tempting to focus on the room's finished look, but the functionality, durability and ease of cleaning of the kitchen countertop you choose is a priority, too, because longevity must be a top consideration for anyone remodelling.